 The answer is three meals (plus dessert) a day, choosing not to count calories, and a never-satisfied appetite.

 Cavaliere explains the Athlean-X Meal Plan as much more than a fat-burning, mass-gaining machine.
 Instead, this 3,000-calorie, nutrient-rich guide will walk you through the body transformation of an athlete — that apparently includes a s***-ton of whipped cream.

-From an 850-calorie breakfast to a stuffed grilled chicken wrap for lunch to a cup of fat-free ice cream every night, the Athlean-X diet already sounds better than any diet out there.
+From an 850-calorie breakfast to a stuffed grilled chicken wrap for lunch to a cup of fat-free ice cream every night, the Athlean-X diet plan already sounds better than a lot of other diets out there.

 - It’s sustainable, with plenty of food variety

 - The plan doesn’t side-step carbs and fats